juanfonsecasolis/ARAPSUAA/README.md

 Disclaimer
 ---
-This work hasn't been supported by any grant or other financial help by any public or private organization.
+This work hasn not been supported by any grant, scholarship or other financial help provided by any public or private organization.
 I have made public this work because I believe that reproducibility is a condition to prove that real progress in science has been made.
 Also, because I wanted to encourage other researchers of low-income-countries to continue doing independent research even if no funding is available.

 _"In scientic work, means are virtually nothing whereas the person is almost everything."_ - Santiago Ramón y Cajal